 Designated as the DH99 (initially named the ‘Spider Crab’) it was an all-metal design which was considered to be hugely experimental in its unorthodox arrangement of twin rear booms mounted behind a moulded, egg-shaped wood / aluminium fuselage and one single engine.
 The relative low power of the early jet engines normally called for twin installations but Halfords engine proved to be extremely efficient, making single engine fighters a real possibility.

-In order to maximise the efficiency of the new technology and respond to Ministry recommendations, the design was modified into a mixed wood and metal construction and re-designated DH100.
+In order to maximise the efficiency of this new technology and to respond to Ministry recommendations, the design was modified into a mixed wood and metal construction which was re-designated DH100 Vampire.

-The prototype DH100 LZ548/G was first flown on 20th September 1943 at Hatfield by Geoffery de Havilland Junior (son of the founder), some 6 months after the Meteor and having been delayed by engine availability.
+The prototype DH100 (LZ548/G) was first flown on 20th September 1943 at Hatfield by Geoffery de Havilland Junior (son of the founder), albeit some 6 months after the Meteor, having been delayed by engine availability.

-The main production version however was to be the FB.5 fighter bomber (a modified F.3) and this variant was also be the basis for many of the export versions.
+The main production version however, was to be the DH Vampire FB.5 fighter bomber (a modified DH Vampire F.3) and this variant was also be the basis for many of the export versions.
 Separate night fighter and trainer models were produced as the DH113 and DH115 respectively (See seperate pages).

-A number of DH100 Vampires were also modified for shipboard use such as the Sea Vampire and on 3rd December 1945 Captain Eric 'Winkle' Brown completed the first successful landing and take-off of a jet fighter from the carrier HMS Ocean.
-At the time it was also the Royal Navy’s first jet fighter.
+A number of DH100 Vampires were also modified for shipboard use such as the DH Sea Vampire and on 3rd December 1945, Captain Eric 'Winkle' Brown completed the first successful landing and take-off of a jet fighter from the Carrier HMS Ocean.
+It was also the Royal Navy’s first jet fighter.